Chart Color Schemes

 Bonnet Bay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of Bonnet Bay is estimated at around 2,317.
-This reflects an increase of 79 people since the 2021 Census, which reported a population of 2,238.
-The current resident population estimate of 2,289 was inferred by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,050 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Bonnet Bay's growth of 3.5% since the 2021 census exceeded the SA3 area's growth of 3.1%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 63.0% of overall population gains during recent periods, driving primary population growth for Bonnet Bay.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bonnet Bay's population is estimated at around 2,314 as of May 2026.
+This reflects an increase of 76 people (3.4%) since the 2021 Census, which reported a population of 2,238 people.
+The change is inferred from the resident population of 2,309, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2025 and address validation since the Census date.
+This level of population equates to a density ratio of 2,047 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Bonnet Bay's 3.4% growth since the 2021 census exceeded the SA3 area (3.1%), marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Bonnet Bay is expected to grow by 132 persons to 2041, reflecting an increase of 4.5% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to grow by 129 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.4% in total over the 16 years.

 Frequently Asked Questions - Population